WingOfFlame/ashpit/README.md

 # ashpit
 GNU/copyleft

-This repo is for school/personal projects demo.
-Each folder is an individual project.
+This repo is for code demo.
+Each individual folder is a stand alone project.